 Here’s a question for you: Are climbing shoes unisex?
 And if they aren’t, does gender really play a role in climbing shoes?
-In a world where we are moving away from binary gender constructs, it seems odd that many of the most popular climbing kicks are differentiated by gender, right?
+In a world where we are moving away from binary gender constructs, it seems odd that many of the most popular climbing kicks are differentiated by gender.

-If you are looking for a short answer to this question here it is.
-Yes, gender does play a role when choosing climbing shoes.
+The short answer is yes, gender does play a role when choosing climbing shoes.

 When modern climbing shoes first started to develop in the 1980s, well-fitting shoes or choosing models for each gender wasn’t an option.
-Climbers would shoehorn their feet into ridiculously downsized shoes in an effort to squeeze as much performance out of their poor-fitting shoes as possible.
+Climbers would shoehorn their feet into downsized shoes in a bid to squeeze as much performance out of their poor-fitting shoes as possible.

-As climbing shoes began to evolve throughout the 90s and 2000s and the importance of a well-fitting shoe became abundantly clear, manufacturers began creating shoes on different last shapes, and developed manufacturing techniques like slip-lasting, in order to develop better fitting shoes that cater to varying foot widths and shapes.
+As climbing shoes began to evolve throughout the 90s and 2000s and the importance of a well-fitting shoe became clear, manufacturers began creating shoes in a wider range of shapes and sizes so they could cater to varying foot widths and shapes.

 - The arch of a woman’s foot is usually higher and more pronounced than a man’s.